heroku/buildpacks-jvm/README.md

 into application images with minimal configuration.

 > [!IMPORTANT]
-> This is a collection of [Cloud Native Buildpacks][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project, which is in preview.
-If you are instead looking for the Heroku Classic Buildpacks for JVM applications (for use on the Heroku platform), you may find them here: [heroku/jvm](https://github.com/heroku/heroku-buildpack-jvm-common), [heroku/java](https://github.com/heroku/heroku-buildpack-java), [heroku/gradle](https://github.com/heroku/heroku-buildpack-gradle), [heroku/scala](https://github.com/heroku/heroku-buildpack-scala), [heroku/clojure](https://github.com/heroku/heroku-buildpack-clojure).
+> This is a collection of [Cloud Native Buildpacks][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project.
+If you are instead looking for the Heroku Classic Buildpacks for JVM applications, you may find them here: [heroku/jvm](https://github.com/heroku/heroku-buildpack-jvm-common), [heroku/java](https://github.com/heroku/heroku-buildpack-java), [heroku/gradle](https://github.com/heroku/heroku-buildpack-gradle), [heroku/scala](https://github.com/heroku/heroku-buildpack-scala), [heroku/clojure](https://github.com/heroku/heroku-buildpack-clojure).

 ## Usage